woocommerce/woocommerce/tests/e2e-tests/README.md

 #### Test Configuration

-The tests use environment variables to specify values for the tests.
+The tests use environment variables to specify login test data needed to run tests.

 To login to the site, `loginUser()` utility function of [`e2e-test-utils`](https://github.com/WordPress/gutenberg/tree/master/packages/e2e-test-utils) package is being used.
 The function relies on the following [`config.js`](https://github.com/WordPress/gutenberg/blob/master/packages/e2e-test-utils/src/shared/config.js) file to specify base URL, Admin user details and Test user details (could be different from Admin.
 For example, customer):